Federal College of Animal Health and Production Technology, Vom: Geography

 The College is located in Vom, a quiet rocky village in Plateau State, and situated 1,285 metres above sea level.
 The nearest towns are Bukuru and Jos, 12.8 and 24 kilometers, to the north-east respectively.

 Largely because of its altitude and constant winds, Vom has a remarkably cool climate.
-In December and January, the nights may be extremely cold.
+In December and January, the nights may be very cold.
 The wet season extends from late April to middle October.